-Michael P. Hughes is the vice president and chief marketing officer for Kaleida Health, Western New York's largest employer and largest provider of healthcare services.
+Mike is the Senior Vice President of Public Affairs & Marketing for Kaleida Health, Western New York's largest employer and largest provider of health care services.

 Recruited to Kaleida Health in 2004, he is responsible for the hospital system's external affairs including marketing, communications, media relations, government affairs, community relations, advertising, grants, creative services and medical photography.

 Active in the community, Hughes was appointed in 2008 to the board of the Niagara Frontier Transportation Authority (NFTA), becoming the youngest Commissioner in the history of the authority.
-Hughes currently serves on the Canisius College Board of Regents, the Board of Directors for Buffalo Place, the Buffalo Police Athletic League and the West Seneca Zoning Board of Appeals His public affairs/government relations committee work includes the Amherst Chamber of commerce, Buffalo Niagara Medical Campus and the Buffalo Niagara Partnership.
-Hughes also coaches youth hockey and soccer in West Seneca.
+He currently serves on the Canisius College Board of Regents, the Board of Directors for Buffalo Place, the Buffalo Police Athletic League and the West Seneca Zoning Board of Appeals His public affairs/government relations committee work includes the Amherst Chamber of Commerce, Buffalo Niagara Medical Campus & the Buffalo Niagara Partnership.
+Mike also coaches youth hockey and soccer in West Seneca.

-Prior to joining Kaleida Health, Hughes was recruited to and served as the Public Affairs and Marketing manager for Rural/Metro Medical Services, a national ambulance company.
+Prior to joining Kaleida Health, Mike was recruited to and served as the Public Affairs and Marketing Manager for Rural/Metro Medical Services, a national ambulance company.
 He oversaw all media, government and community relations, marketing, and contract compliance in Western New York.
-He also served as the statewide public information officer for Rural/Metro’s nationally recognized “Disaster Response Team.”
+He also served as the statewide public information officer for Rural/Metro's nationally recognized "Disaster Response Team."

-Hughes has been named to Business First’s “Healthcare 50” list, which acknowledges the top healthcare leaders in Western New York.
-In 2010, the Communication Studies Department at Canisius College named Hughes the “Marilyn G.S.
-Watt Alumni Award” winner, which is presented annually to a notable alumnus in public affairs and communications.
+Hughes has been named to Business First's "Healthcare 50" list, which acknowledges the top healthcare leaders in Western New York.
+In 2010, the Communication Studies Department at Canisius College named Mike the "Marilyn G.S.
+Watt Alumni Award" winner, which is presented annually to a notable alumnus from the Communication program.

 In 2005, Hughes was named a Business First "40 Under 40" award winner.
 He is also a graduate of Leadership Buffalo (2002) and the Buffalo FBI's Citizen's Academy (2003).
 In addition to this, he has won numerous awards from International MarCom and the Western New York Chapter of the Public Relations Society of America.

-Hughes is currently enrolled in Harvard Business School's executive management program in Cambridge, Massachusetts.
-He earned a Master of Business Administration from Medaille College as well as bachelor's degree in communication from Canisius College.
+Hughes recently completed Harvard Business School's executive management program in Cambridge, Massachusetts.
+He earned a master's of business administration degree (MBA) from Medaille College as well as bachelors in Communication from Canisius College.